caitlinadams/hyflex-earthobservation-practical/README.md

 To support this, we provide some additional materials on

 - Environmental monitoring (short video)
-- The Digital Earth Australia Sandbox (short video)
+- Computing concepts (short video)
 - Programming with Python (Jupyter notebook)

+Please contact the repository owner to request the videos.

 ## Running this tutorial